naor572/Second-hand-store/README.md

 * Remain logged-in while refresh with JWT token and Local Storage.
 * Users can purchase items and add to the shopping cart.
 * Users can edit/delete their own items.
-* users can like items
+* Users can like items
+* Pagination

 ## Tools